Campus Improvement Plan

 Teachers

-Strategy 3: STAFF: Provide personalized support for students and teachers through instructional specialists (STEM, Reading Interventionists, Math Interventionists).
+Strategy 3: Provide personalized support for students and teachers through instructional specialists (STEM, Reading Interventionists, Math Interventionists).
 Support may include coaching, professional development, planning, and intervention groups.

 Staff Responsible for Monitoring: Principal